-The systems are decoupled form each other.
+The systems are decoupled from each other.
 Each system knows only about itself and the data it operates on.
-It knows and cares nothing at all about the other systems and how they may have affected by or used the data before or after this system gets to work with it.
+It knows and cares nothing at all about the other systems and how they be affected by or use the data before or after this system gets to work with it.

 Also, by embracing the system as the core logic of the architecture, we are encouraged to make many smaller and simpler systems rather than a few large complex ones, which again leads to simpler code and looser coupling.

 This decoupling makes building your game much easier.
 It is why I enjoy working with this form of entity system so much, and why I built Ash.

 Another benefit of the component/system architecture is apparent when you want to save and restore the game state.
 Because the game state is contained entirely in the components, and because these are simple value objects, saving the game state is a relatively simple matter of serialising out the components, and restoring the game state involves just deserialising the data back in again.

 In most cases, serialising a value-object is straightforward, and one could simply json-encode each component, with additional data to indicate its entity owner (an id) and its component type (a string), to save the game state.

 Adam Martin wrote about comparing components in an entity system framework to data in a relational database (there's lots of interesting entity related stuff on Adam's blog), and emphasising that conversion between a relational database for long-term storage and components for game play doesn't require any object/relational mapping, because components are simple copies of the relational database's data structure rather than complex objects.